 At the beginning of January we will visit school again to give a talk about presentation techniques and how to put a good presentation together.
 Once this is complete it is over to you create a multi media presentation that is 10 – 12 minutes long, depicting the work of your charity and the impact is has upon someone’s life.
 The presentation should be lively and imaginative and could include music, imagery, drama, role play – this is your chance to be creative and have fun!

 The next stage, which normally takes place in February, will be to host your own in-school competition to decide which team will represent your school at the all-Island final.
 We encourage you to work with all the teams at your school to put on a evening event where you all give your presentations in front of an audience which you have invited.
 You will also need to invite a group of up to four people, which may include teachers, students, school governors, MHKs, and subject specialists, to act a judges for the evening.
 This is a great opportunity for you to get your message to a much wider audience, raising awareness of your charity – you may even get some donations to your charity!

 At your in-school competition each presentation will be judged according to the criteria used for the final.
 Your team may receive a sum of money for your charity based on the merits of your presentation.
 One team will be chosen to represent your school at the final.

 The final is held in March and there will be a rehearsal day before that.
-Each team will have a one hour slot, please come prepared with your laptop and any props you may be using.
+Each team will have a one hour slot, please come prepared with your presentation, scripts and any props you may be using.
 Tickets for the final are available from the One World Centre and all are welcome to attend.

 After the final all the money that the sponsors, AFD Software Ltd of Ramsey, have put in the grant pool is distributed between the charities based on the merits of your presentation, those with the highest scoring presentations will receive a greater proportion of the grant pool.